Boris Johnson's defense of party contempt inquiry to be released - ExBulletin

 He is expected to highlight previously undisclosed WhatsApp messages from senior officials and members of his No 10 team showing he relied on their advice when giving his statements to Parliament.

-He will also post messages showing that other senior Downing Street officials believed the gatherings were covered by the workplace exemption in the lockdown rules.
+He will also post messages showing other senior Downing Street officials believed the gatherings were covered by the ‘workplace exemption’ in the lockdown rules.

 The committee will publish its findings on whether Mr Johnson was in contempt of Parliament and make a recommendation on any punishment, but the final decision will rest with the full House of Commons.